mcharper/nextlify/content/home.md

 showcasedTestimonialClientName: fmg
 status:
   description: >
-    I'm working remotely at the moment for Agora Digital Capital Markets on a Bond Issuance System (see project card).
+    I'm working remotely at the moment for Zest Eco Ltd on various projects.
     I'm using React and TypeScript, as I have been since early 2020.
 I'm sticking with front-end focused work for now as I really enjoy it.
-  contractEndDate: 2023-01-22
+  contractEndDate: 2023-10-03
-  availabilityDate: 2023-02-06
+  availabilityDate: 2023-10-09
-  currentClient: Agora DCM
+  currentClient: Zest Eco
   preferredStackType: frontEnd
   preferredSkills:
     - React